google/prediction_framework/README.md

 ## FAQ

-### "HOw can I deploy multiple instances at the same time?"
+### "How can I deploy multiple instances at the same time?"
 Multiple concurrent deployments are possible:

 Each deployment must _at least_ have a different value for the following